About Ohio Air & Space Hall of Fame and Learning Center

 Surprisingly, up until now Ohio has not had an appropriate organization and place with which to prominently honor its own true heroes and legends of flight.
-To serve in that role, the Ohio Air & Space Hall of Fame and Museum (OASHOF) has been established as a 501(c)(3) non-profit organization, its core mission being to permanently preserve the inspiring legacies of this state’s outstanding pioneers of flight and publicly herald their achievement, both as a point of pride and to foster continued innovation.
+To serve in that role, the Ohio Air & Space Hall of Fame and Learning Center (Ohio Air & Space) has been established as a 501(c)(3) non-profit organization, its core mission being to permanently preserve the inspiring legacies of this state’s outstanding pioneers of flight and publicly herald their achievement, both as a point of pride and to foster continued innovation.

 Serving to connect students, scholars and visitors with the compelling achievements of Ohioans like the Wright Brothers, Eddie Rickenbacker, John Glenn, Jerrie Mock, and Neil Armstrong – to name but a few, Ohio Air & Space will be an education force-multiplier for all ages.